teabolt/noteScrape/README.md

 The program takes a number of arguments:
 1. 'ca117' or 'ca116' (which module)
-2. The path of the web browser driver (https://github.com/mozilla/geckodriver/releases or use the supplied driver in tools/)
+2. The path of the web browser driver (own or use the supplied driver in tools/)
 3. The path of the directory under which all the scripts should be saved